EconomyLens.com

 Related

 “Rising temperatures, frequent and intense droughts, floods, heatwaves, and wildfires increasingly threaten the country’s future growth, environment, and public health,” the Organisation for Economic Co-operation and Development said in a report.
-The Paris-based organisation stated that “climate-related disasters have increasing economic costs” and that “enhancing resilience will require targeted adaptation investments and robust infrastructure.”
+The Paris-based organisation said “climate-related disasters have increasing economic costs” and that “enhancing resilience will require targeted adaptation investments and robust infrastructure.”

 The October 2024 floods killed more than 200 people and caused severe damage in the eastern region of Valencia, an industrial and agricultural motor of Spain’s economy.
 Faced with an increased flood risk, the OECD suggested “restricting new development in high-risk flood zones, discouraging further exposure, and expanding flood protection infrastructure” to mitigate the damage.